 Once you add images/covers to your fic pages, and a cover to your Fic Ideas table, it will look like this:

-5 – Add other views
+5 – other views

+You can change between them using the menu under the page title.
 I’ve added a timeline view and a calendar view to the template.

 6 – Template